 People with leukemia have many treatment options.
-The options are watchful waiting, chemotherapy, targeted therapy, biological therapy, radiation therapy, and stem cell transplant.
+The options are watchful waiting, chemotherapy, targeted therapy, biological therapy, radiation therapy, and bone marrow transplant.
 If your spleen is enlarged, your doctor may suggest surgery to remove it.
 Sometimes a combination of these treatments is used.

 The choice of treatment depends mainly on the following: